szepeviktor/debian-server-tools/Maintenance.md

 - * offsite backup of all files and the database **daily** (up to 5 GB)
 - offsite backup of all files and the database weekly (up to 5 GB)
-- high grade website security, file change notificaation every 30 minutes
+- high grade website security, file change notification every 30 minutes
 - block vulnerability probes and attacks (firewall)
 - malware infection cleanup
 - domian expiry monitoring, new registration, modification